Francisco de Toledo: General Inspection (Visita General)

 In Cusco from mid-February 1571 until October 5, 1572, he witnessed the grandeur of its architecture and population, aiming to restore Inca institutions and laws, recognizing their value and adapting them for governing indigenous people.
 He expanded settlements, distributed land ownership, planned the construction of churches, schools, and hospitals, and approved the creation of indigenous councils, allowing self-governance.
 He also addressed the situation of encomenderos (those collecting indigenous tribute), ensuring their duty to care for and instruct the indigenous people, provide education, and even cover service costs if needed.

 Thus, the viceroyalty established a stable legal framework that would endure for over two centuries.
-From Cusco, Álvarez de Toledo managed, administered, and transformed the challenging conditions he encountered with admirable dedication and patience, becoming the most impactful viceroy in Peruvian history.
+From Cusco, Álvarez de Toledo managed, administered, and transformed the challenging conditions he encountered with dedication and patience, becoming the most impactful viceroy in Peruvian history.

 As a result, the general visitors, who were experienced in law, mediated disputes over chieftaincies, imposed fines on encomenderos and chiefs found guilty of mistreating natives, and enforced legal obligations.
 They also sanctioned indigenous disobedience and resolved land disputes, reflecting the vast scope of social issues they addressed.
 Licentiates and professionals in judicial administration, including fiscal officers, judges, lawyers, and royal marshals, were often joined by armed men, such as captains and nobles, and local residents.
 In complex cases, they could redistribute land to concentrate indigenous people in settlements, with compensation requirements for affected individuals, primarily indigenous people with surplus land:

 “[…] ensuring that relocated indigenous people would not lose or forfeit lands within a league of their new towns, allowing them to farm nearby land without hardship or leaving their homes.
 Otherwise, lands would be used to compensate Spaniards and natives who had land taken for these relocations.”

 The main goal was to satisfy all parties, granting each group its due to balance Spanish interests in securing new possessions and indigenous interests in maintaining economic sustenance through traditional land use:

 “[…] leaving the Spaniards content with secure estates and the Indians with funds for common needs, as they had enough land for their sustenance needs.” - Licentiate Juan de Matienzo, judge of Charcas.

 However, a controversial decision during his rule was the capture of Túpac Amaru I, the fourth and last Inca of Vilcabamba.
 After the Incas breached the Treaty of Acobamba, Francisco de Toledo sent an army led by Martín Hurtado de Arbieto to Vilcabamba, where Túpac Amaru I was defeated and captured.
-The last Inca was publicly executed in September 1572 in Cusco’s main square.
+The last Inca was publicly executed in September 1572 in Cusco's main square.

-This action, among other decisions by Francisco Álvarez de Toledo, fostered strong animosity against him from certain officials, priests, and encomenderos discontented with the viceroy’s reforms.
+This action, among other decisions by Francisco Álvarez de Toledo, fostered strong animosity against him from certain officials, priests, and encomenderos discontented with the viceroy's reforms.